-The loft angle of each club can affect how far you can hit the ball and the trajectory or shape of your shots.
+The loft angle of each club, including golf drivers, can affect how far you can hit the ball and the trajectory or shape of your shots.

 For example, a 3 Wood with a lower loft angle can launch the ball lower and farther, but it may require more clubhead speed.

 Whereas a 5 Wood can launch the ball higher, but it’ll have a different distance potential than a 3 Wood.